compTAG/rpackage_tutorials/rmd_posts/_posts/2019-07-24-tda-rips-tutorial.md

 * Galaxy Data which provides coordinates of stars in different galaxies
 * GPS coordinates of Airports on Earth

 The Rips complex provides information on how close the data points are to each other.
-The topological information given by taking a Rips filtration can be studied using Persistent Homology (see next tutorial) which is often used to analyze these types of data.
+Furthermore, the holes in the complex can provide information on where data are not present.
+Lastly, the topological information given by taking a Rips filtration can be studied using Persistent Homology (see next tutorial) which is often used to analyze these types of data.

-Furthermore, Rips complexes are used in shape reconstruction.
-They are nice to use since these complexes do not favor a specific type of alignment of the input. **TODO: Add citation to Attali paper.**
+Another application is studying coverage in sensor networks.
+The problem is to look a set of sensors and find how much coverage the sensors provide.
+Vin De Silva and Robert Ghrist studied this problem using Rips complexes since the complex can be determined easily from pairwise communication data.
+See {% cite ghrist:2007 %}.

-**Maybe add fractal dimension?**
+Furthermore, Rips complexes can are used in shape reconstruction in specific situations.
+This means in certain situations, the Rips complex of a point cloud, $$S$$, with threshold, $$r$$, has the same homotopy type as the union of balls centered around each point in $$S$$ with radius $$\frac{r}{2}$$.
+See {% cite attali:2013 %}.
+They are nice to use since these complexes do not favor a specific type of alignment of the input.

 These are just a few of the applications.
 There are many more!